ereiskind/nolcat/docs/source/roadmap.rst

 * Fix lack of cleanup in `tests.test_StatisticsSources.test_upload_historical_non_COUNTER_usage()`, `tests.test_bp_view_usage.test_download_non_COUNTER_usage()`
 * Determine if testing in Glue is needed, and if so, save parameters to use for tests to test files
-* Create function to check S3 file existence and type with fuzzy matching

-  * Frame function in "nolcat/nolcat/nolcat_glue_job.py"
-  * Write code for checking if a timestamp is between two times, with bounds as `now()` calls before the SUSHI call and just before the file check
-  * Write function checking if S3 file with matching stats source ID and timestamp passing check above exists and returning its file type
-  * Have function read, output the content of, and delete the file if the type isn't parquet
-  * Write a test for this in "test_nolcat_glue_job.py"

 * Figure out how to move a dataframe to a step function